 When an insurance company denies a claim in Kings County, where 7.3% unemployment already strains families earning a median of $74,692, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

-In the humid summer of 2023, Elaine Turner found herself at the center of a bitter insurance arbitration war in Albany, New York 12233.
+In the humid summer of 2023, the claimant found herself at the center of a bitter insurance arbitration war in Albany, New York 12233.
 Just two months earlier, her historic townhouse on Hudson Avenue suffered significant flood damage after an intense storm overwhelmed the city’s aging sewer system.
 Elaine filed a claim with Granite Shield Insurance for $85,000 — the estimated cost to replace flooring, drywall, and damaged personal belongings.

-Granite Shield responded with a swift denial, asserting that the damage was a result of “pre-existing conditions and poor maintenance,” offering only a partial payment of $15,000 for minor repairs.
+Granite Shield responded with a swift denial, asserting that the damage was a result of pre-existing conditions and poor maintenance,” offering only a partial payment of $15,000 for minor repairs.
 Elaine, convinced she had a rock-solid case backed by an independent adjuster and a local contractor’s assessment, opted for arbitration, hoping to avoid court and reach a fair resolution.

 The hearing stretched over two intense days.
 Elaine’s team emphasized the sudden and unprecedented sewer backup, zoning in on city documents confirming the storm’s severity and expert testimony validating the structural integrity of her home prior to the damage.
 Kayla meticulously dismantled Granite Shield’s contentions of pre-existing damage, calling on contractor Samuel Lee who testified the water intrusion was acute and recent.